 1. Screen Printing: one of the most preferred printing methods which gives a vibrant, and smooth end product.

-Pros: Supreme quality, quick printing process, can print in multiple colors, great for mass production, soft finish.
+Pros: Supreme quality, quick printing process,

 2. Direct to Garment: DTG is a printing method that sprays the ink onto the garment.